 Setting foot on Langjokull Glacier gives visitors the feeling that they are walking on the roof of a white kingdom or on the roof of the world!
 There is a special kind of spaciousness to Langjökull’s stark and majestic landscape.

-In recent years Ice Caves have been found on the glacier and many have been staggeringly beautiful.
-The rule seems to be that the newest is better than the last and so on.
-The Snowmobiling and Ice Cave tour are a 2 for 1 as you snowmobile to the extraordinary ice cave where you get to enjoy the magic of Icelandic nature before returning, all on an exciting snowmobiling trip.
+In recent years, ice caves have been found on the glacier, and many have been staggeringly beautiful.
+The rule seems to be that the newest is better than the last, and so on.
+The Snowmobiling and Ice Cave tour is a 2-for-1 as you snowmobile to the extraordinary ice cave, where you get to enjoy the magic of Icelandic nature before returning, all on an exciting snowmobiling trip.
 The perfect day spent in Iceland.

-Langjökull is impassable by a regular car and the road can have heavy snow well into summer so Super Jeep or larger vehicles are the best options to safely get you to the glacier.
-Great Super Truck tours are offered with expert guides that take you to all the safe places and know the glacier inside out.
+Langjökull is impassable by a regular car, and the road can have heavy snow well into summer, so a Super Jeep or larger vehicle is the best option to safely reach the glacier.
+Great Super Truck tours are offered with expert guides who take you to all the safe places and know the glacier inside out.

-Driving on a glacier without any experience isn’t recommended as crevasses and overhangs are everywhere so it is a lovely worry less experience to have an expert guide do the reading of the terrain for you.
+Driving on a glacier without any experience isn’t recommended, as crevasses and overhangs are everywhere.
+It is a lovely, worry-free experience to have an expert guide read the terrain for you.

-The largest man-made Ice Cave in the world made into the famous Langjökull glacier.
-Take a Super Jeep tour from Reykjavík or meet at Húsadalur to go on this epic walking tour through this ice tunnel.
-Dress warmly!
+The largest engineer-designed ice cave in the world is made into the famous Langjökull glacier.
+Take a Super Jeep tour from Reykjavík or meet at Húsadalur to go on this epic walking adventure through this ice tunnel.
+Its visit can be a cherry on top for an already exciting Ring Road adventure or a day-long Golden Circle excursion.

-In recent years Langjökull has become somewhat of an ice cave paradise with more than one ice cave to choose from each season and the added value of the glacier being the closest to Reykjavík.
-Ice Caves are very weather dependent and it’s hard to tell how they will appear, or if even at all.
+In recent years Langjökull has become somewhat of an ice cave paradise, with more than one ice cave to choose from each season and the added value of the glacier being the closest to Reykjavík.
+Ice Caves are very weather-dependent, and it’s hard to tell how they will appear or if they will appear at all.

 2017-2020

 This Ice Cave was first famous for its ice neon blue frozen river in the ceiling and later for its frozen waterfall.
-The Ice cave changed a lot during its first year and had to be monitored closely.
-The ice cave is located right under the Jarlhettur mountains adding even more uniqueness and beauty to its presence.
+The ice cave changed significantly during its first year and had to be monitored closely.
+The ice cave is located right under the Jarlhettur mountains, which adds even more uniqueness and beauty to its presence.

-When stepping down into the cave you can make a right into a larger area where the frozen waterfall resides or to the left where there seems to be a narrow but endless tunnel with stunning colors and exquisite ice layers.
+When stepping down into the cave, you can make a right into a larger area where the frozen waterfall resides or to the left into what seems to be a narrow but endless tunnel with stunning colors and exquisite ice layers.

 Fun Fact: This is the only ice cave known to have been used for a diving expedition.
 A few of Arctic Adventures best divers snowmobiled to the glacier and remarkably dove the ice cave making world history in 2018!